Intro-CS-App-Dev-and-Deploy/Hello-World/README.md

 - Introduces dynamic programming with skip counting
 - Bonus Question: why is String capitalized?
 (Answer introduces coding method in advanced computer science)

+Final Expectations (with Instructions, Vocabulary, & Explanations (Including URLs and IDE Use) )
+- Create a flat and static program, see exemplarHelloWorld
+- Use either form of concatenation to print developer messages to the console ("only what a programmer would see")
+- Pick a number and create println statements with concatenation (either variables or formulae) manipulating that number with operators, assignments operators, and modulo (modulus)
+- Note: modulus is the mathematics' description for the symbol, modulo, that looks like a percent symbol.
+If understood as a fraction, the numerator has different meaning

+Blocks of code, Emphasized Functions
+- Variables are initiated at the beginning of a program (Global Variables) or when needed (local variables)
+- Later, local variables will be introduced as garbage collected from the HEAP
+- `print` and `println` functions can occur anywhere that is needed
+- `print` and `println` parameters can be characters, strings, any variable, and any formula
+- More advanced Print Statements, like `printArray` will be introduced in later courses

+Other Coding Notes
+- Variable Naming helps with human reading (snake_case and camelCasing)
+- Semi-colons separate executable functions for compiler - difficult for human reading so we also use white space
+- Single Line and Multiple line comments also handle human reading

+Questions answer in the ReadMe.md
+- How many different ways of concatenation are illustrated?
+- Describe different ways of naming variables.

 --

 ### Different Character Escapes
 - See: https://docs.oracle.com/javase/tutorial/java/data/characters.html

 ---

 # To Include

-Purpose of console:
-- look inside program's progress of executable lines, variables
-- if returns or values are not what expected, then changes needed

-Questions
-- How many different ways of concatenation are illustrated?
-- Describe different ways of naming variables.

-Semi-colons separate executable functions for compiler - difficult for human reading so we also use white space

-Functions are BLUE when spelt correctly

-Single Line and Multiple line comments
-- Also handles human reading

-Assignment to include
-- Simple arithmetic formulae
-- Demo Pascal's Triangle (2^x) as data structure
-- Demo Modulus as way of determining even-odd (value of numerator in fraction, introduces geometry and ratios)

 ---